Time-Resolved EEG Decoding of Semantic Processing Reveals Altered Neural Dynamics in Depression and Suicidality: Results

 We first investigated the temporal characteristics of the semantic processing using EEG-based decoding analysis.
-Semantic processing unfolds in a sequence of distinct stages, including early semantic evaluation, integration, and conflict monitoring, followed by later sustained semantic analysis and decision-making.
-The earlier phase is generally considered to reflect pre-attentive neural activity that occurs independently of conscious processing, while the later phase involves conscious appraisal~\cite{kutas1980reading, friederici2011brain, troyer2020catch, del2007brain}.
-Our primary focus was to examine neural responses to semantic content, distinct from those associated with conscious decision-making processes.
+Semantic processing unfolds in a sequence of distinct stages, including early semantic evaluation, integration, and conflict monitoring, followed by later sustained semantic analysis and decision-making~\cite{kutas1980reading, lau_cortical_2008, friederici2011brain, brouwer2013time, binder2009semantic, troyer2020catch, zhou_posterior_2019}.
+The earlier phase is generally considered to reflect pre-attentive neural activity that occurs prior to active decision making, while the later phase involves conscious appraisal~\cite{kutas1980reading, friederici2011brain, troyer2020catch, del2007brain}.
+Our primary focus was to examine neural responses to semantic content, distinct from those associated with active decision-making processes.
 To disentangle these effects, we conducted separate decoding analyses for sentence types and response types, allowing us to compare the neural signatures associated with semantic evaluation and those driven by behavioral responses, respectively.